eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

       <td>UNKNOWN</td>
       <td>No</td>
       <td>other</td>
-      <td>To be used in default-statements when converting errors from e.g. Broker-errors to SDV/gRPC errors</td>
+      <td>To be used in default-statements when converting errors from e.g., Broker-errors to SDV/gRPC errors</td>
     </tr>
     <tr>
       <td>INVALID_ARGUMENT</td>
       <td>No</td>
       <td>invalid_argument</td>
-      <td>E.g. Rule syntax with errors</td>
+      <td>E.g., Rule syntax with errors</td>
     </tr>
     <tr>
       <td>DEADLINE_EXCEEDED</td>
       <td>Yes</td>
       <td>expired</td>
-      <td>Only applicable for asynchronous services, i.e. services which wait for completion before result is returned.
-Behavior if a VSC operation cannot finish within expected time must be defined.
+      <td>Only applicable for asynchronous services, i.e. services which wait for completion before the result is returned.
+The behavior if a VSC operation cannot finish within expected time must be defined.
 Two options exist.
-One is to return this error after e.g. X seconds.
+One is to return this error after e.g., X seconds.
 Another is that the server never gives up, but rather waits for the client to cancel the operation.</td>
     </tr>
     <tr>
       <td>NOT_FOUND</td>
       <td>No</td>
       <td>not_found</td>
-      <td>Long term situation that likely not will change within the near future. <br/> Example: SDV can not find the specified resource (e.g. no path to get data for specified seat) </td>
+      <td>Long term situation that likely not will change in the near future. <br/> Example: SDV can not find the specified resource (e.g., no path to get data for specified seat) </td>
     </tr>
     <tr>
       <td>ALREADY_EXISTS</td>